For Excellence in eLawyering

 - Nominees may be any individual lawyer, law firm, or other deliverer of legal services to individuals within the United States.
 The nominee can be a large or small law firm, public or private, or a legal services agency.
 More than one entry may be submitted, and the Task Force encourages self-nomination.

-Nominations must be postmarked by February 15, 2013.
-Winners will be notified on March 1, 2013, and will be honored at a special ceremony at the ABA TECHSHOW in Chicago in April 2013.
+Nominations must be submitted by January 31, 2014.
+Winners will be notified on February 3, 2014, and will be honored at a special ceremony at the ABA TECHSHOW in Chicago in March 2014.